HumanSignal/label-studio/docs/source/guide/ml_create.md

 ```
 my_ml_backend/
 ├── Dockerfile
+├── .dockerignore
 ├── docker-compose.yml
 ├── model.py
 ├── _wsgi.py
 ├── README.md
+├── requirements-base.txt
+├── requirements-test.txt
+├── requirements.txt
-└── requirements.txt
+└── test_api.py
 ```

 Where:

-* `Dockerfile` and `docker-compose.yml` are used to run the ML backend with Docker.
+* `Dockerfile`, `docker-compose.yml` and `.dockerignore` are used to run the ML backend with Docker.
 * `model.py` is the main file where you can implement your own training and inference logic.
 * `_wsgi.py` is a helper file that is used to run the ML backend with Docker (you don't need to modify this).
-* `README.md` has instructions on how to run the ML backend.
+* `README.md` must contain instructions on how to run the ML backend.
-* `requirements.txt` is a file with Python dependencies.
+* `requirements.txt` is where you put your Python dependencies.
+* `requirements_base.txt` and `requirements_test.txt` are basic dependencies (you don't need to modify this)
+* `test_api.py` is where you put your model tests

 ## 3. Implement prediction logic